Introduction

 - Create a file containing the delta between what’s on the target host & deployment closure.

-- Unpack file into a binary cache
+- Unpack file into a Nix store or a binary cache

 - Populate the local Nix store